thesanjay008/TopCompanieNStartupWebsites/README.md

 <div id="top"></div>

 <div align="center"> <h1>Top Company & Startup Websites to Job Opportunities</h1>
-This Repository contains the list of companies(more than FAANG) which you can join!
+This Repository contains the list of companies & Startup which you can join for your career in 2024!

 <p><br></p>